HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 The service is called Conseil Départemental de l'Accès au Droit (CDAD).

-Some of the CDAD set a test of resources before you can get free advice.
-For this reason, take your most recent tax advice notice along to the CDAD with you.
+Some of the CDAD set a test of resources so for this reason, take your most recent tax advice notice along to the CDAD with you.
 Alternatively, the CDAD may ask you to complete an application form for a consultation (sometimes available directly from their web site), which will be then considered by them, following which you will be notified of their decision.
 The number of consultations you may be offered will be limited.

 Most of the CDAD offer times and days in the weeks when a either an avocat, huissier or notaire is present to offer advice.